markoneill/trustbase-windows/TrustHubWin/README.md

 The Policy Engine also has a hardcoded path for the debug query in 'communications.h'.

+A compiled version of Openssl 64 bit with applink enabled needs to be included.
+This has already been built and is located in the "Tools.zip".
+This should be unzipped and placed in the Trusthub root folder.
+This is located in our shared Google Drive at:

+  Internet - Security Joint Research - TrustBase - Windows

+The tools.zip also include other libs used by various plugins.

 #### Plugins

 Plugins must be compiled to a 'DLL'.
 Plugins must export the functions 'query,' 'initialize,' and 'finalize'.

 See 'SamplePlugin1' or 'SamplePlugin2' for examples.

+#### Python Addon

+Python 2.7.x 64bit needs to be installed.
+We are using 2.7.13.
+Python should be installed at c:\Python27

+Use pip to install the following libs:

+(Required for all plugins) pyOpenSSL

+(Required for Notory Plugins) PySocks

+(Required for Notory Plugins) win_inet_pton

+(Required for Notory Plugins) twisted

+(Required for Notory Plugins) service_identity

 #### Kernel Driver